eerkela/bertrand/docs/source/content/motivation.rst

 Type Checks
 -----------
 Another area where pandas could be improved is in runtime type checking.
-Baseline, it includes a number of `utility functions <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.api.types.is_string_dtype.html>`_ under ``pd.api.types`` that are meant to do this, but each of them essentially boils down to a naive ``.dtype`` check.
+Baseline, it includes a number of `utility functions <https://pandas.pydata.org/pandas-docs/stable/reference/arrays.html#utilities>`_ under :mod:`pandas.api.types` that are meant to do this, but each of them essentially boils down to a naive ``.dtype`` check.
 This leads to questionable (and even inaccurate) results, such as: